tkn-tub/NN_molecular_communications/Section_IV_BioComputing/README.md

 ## Installation
 This simulation is developed in COMSOL Multiphysics 6.3.
-The phisics included within this simulation are the following:
+The physics included within this simulation are the following:

-- Chemical Species of Transport: Reaction Engineering, Chemical Reaction, and Transport of Diluted Species.
+- Chemical Species of Transport using the modules

+        Reaction Engineering,
+        Chemical Reaction, and
+        Transport of Diluted Species.
 - Fluid Flow: Single-Phase Flow.

 ## Usage